DETAILED ACTION

 Claims 1-13 are rejected under 35 U.S.C.
 103 as being unpatentable over Hwang et al (US 2020/0052219) (Hwang) in view of Jang et al (US 2016/0276596) (Jang).

-In reference to claims 1-13, Hwang teaches an organic electroluminescent device comprising an anode, a cathode, a hole transport layer, a light emitting layer, a hole blocking layer, and an electron transport layer (Hwang [0173] [0040] [0243]) wherein the hole transport layer comprises compound 2 as shown below (Hwang [0155]), the light emitting layer comprises a host compound H27 (Hwang [0202]) and a dopant that is a blue fluorescent dopant such as the pyrene derivative FD5 (Hwang [0238]), and the electron transport layer can include azine derivatives such as those of formula 602.
+In reference to claims 1-13, Hwang teaches an organic electroluminescent device comprising an anode, a cathode, a hole transport layer, a light emitting layer, a hole blocking layer, and an electron transport layer (Hwang [0173] [0040] [0243]) wherein the hole transport layer comprises a second compound of formula 2 as shown below (Hwang [0155]), the light emitting layer comprises a host compound H27 (Hwang [0202]) and a dopant that is a blue fluorescent dopant such as the pyrene derivative FD5 (Hwang [0238]), and the electron transport layer can include azine derivatives such as those of formula 602.

 PNG